Midnight (Set It Off album)

-Midnight is the fourth studio album by American band Set It Off.
+Midnight is the fourth studio album by American rock band Set It Off.
 The album was released on February 1, 2019 by record label Fearless Records, being their album debut under this label and their last album as a quartet following Dan Clermont's departure after the album's release.

 Background

 The band changed all of their social media profile photos to a solid blue hue on July 19, 2018.
 The next days, they posted more teasers heavily focused on: the color blue, the 12:00, an hourglass and the tick of a clock in the background.

 Promotion and release

 Original release

 The band announced their signing with Fearless Records with the release of "Killer in the Mirror", the first single of the album, on July 24, 2018.
 The second single of the album, "Lonely Dance", was released on November 19, with a music video.
 That same day, the band officially announced Midnight, revealing the track listing, the cover art and the release date.
 One month later, on December 14, they released the third and fourth singles of the album, "Dancing With The Devil" and "For You Forever".
 To celebrate the new year, they released "Midnight Thoughts", the fifth single of the album, on January 1, 2019.
 The sixth and last single of the album "Hourglass" was released on June 21 along with a new music video.

 They announced "The Midnight World Tour" which consisted of four parts.
-The Part 1 took place in North America on February and March of 2019, with supporters With Confidence and Super Whatevr.
+The Part 1 took place in North America on February and March 2019, with supporters With Confidence and Super Whatevr.
 Part 2 took place in UK and Europe in April 2019.
-Part 3 took place in North America on June and July of 2019, with supporters Emarosa, Broadside and Lizzy Farrall.
+Part 3 took place in North America on June and July 2019, with supporters Emarosa, Broadside and Lizzy Farrall.
 Finally, the Part 4 of the tour, which took place in UK and Europe, had been rescheduled multiple times because of Cody Carson's vocal injury and Coronavirus pandemy.